racodond/sonar-css-plugin/README.md

 * Related @if / @else if directives should not have the same condition
 * SCSS variables should follow a naming convention
 * Two branches in the same conditional structure should not have exactly the same implementation
+* Useless parentheses following @include and @mixin with no parameter should be removed

 ### Specific to Less
 * Deprecated "e" escaping function should be replaced with ~"value" syntax